easycoder/rbrstory/rbrstory/hardware/controller.md

 The model currently used is a Chinese-made industrial computer called the IXHUB.
 The CPU is from the ARM family and it normally arrives programmed with an ancient version of Android.

 Whatever computer is used, the software assumes it will be oriented in potrait mode, not landscape.
 The IXHUB comes without a case, so something suitable needs to be constructed.
 It may be that a design will become available for use by a 3D printer.
+Here's a photo of one mounted on the side of a kitchen cabinet using a simple wooden frame.~img:IXHUB.jpg:left 25%~

 ## Setting up the IXHUB ##